“The Show Window of Agriculture” – trotters and hooves

-In the 1930s, the cattle section was referred to as the ‘Show Window of Agriculture’ and probably is still one of the main attractions of an agricultural show.
+True to those early objectives of the Show, cattle classes have featured in the schedule throughout the show’s history.
+In the 1930s, the cattle section was referred to as the ‘Show Window of Agriculture’.
+The cattle classes feature a range of beef and dairy breeds and it probably is still one of the main attractions of a modern agricultural show.

 Somewhat hard to understand is the omission of sheep in that early objectives statement, given that the moors surrounding Honley are very much ‘sheep country’.
 The sheep classes are now a firmly established part of the Show and the range of breeds exhibited goes beyond that of the hill varieties associated with the area.
 Goat classes also now feature alongside sheep and are well supported, reflecting the increasing interest in small holding activities.